metametadata/clj-fakes/docs/user-guide.md

 # Monkey Patching

-You can temporarily change a variable value by calling `patch!` macro:
+You can temporarily change a variable value by using `patch!` macro:

 `(f/patch! var-expr val)`

 `(fc/patch! ctx var-expr val)`

-After patching, original value can be still obtained using a function:
+After patching original value can still be obtained using a function:

 `(f/original-val a-var)`